 A typical routine for me on retinol night would involve a double cleanse with products that left my face completely clean so there was no “barrier” between my skin and the retinol.
 I like using an oil like de Mamiel’s Pure Calm Cleansing Dew because it can be removed without a washcloth, which I find helps my skin feel less sensitive.
 Next I would take about a pearl sized amount of the emulsion and apply to my face and neck.
 Because of the formula, it is not something you “rub in” until it disappears, so what I’ve found works best is to use a spreading motion, much like you would with a face mask.
 After waiting about 5-10 minutes, I finish with an oil, balm or moisturizer.
 In the beginning I liked to apply this directly to bare skin, but now I apply it after CAIS and if you are struggling to handle the side effects then I would recommend using a hyaluronic acid serum or hydrating toner before applying this to create a “buffer”.

-Unlike the Retinoid 2%, I am still only able to use this every 4th-5th day and only recently starting to see less redness, peeling and irritation and that’s thanks to CAIS 5% (review here).
+Unlike the Retinoid 2%, I am still only able to use this every 4th-5th day and only recently starting to see less redness, peeling and irritation and that’s thanks to CAIS 5% (discontinued but reviewed here).
 In the beginning (and before CAIS), I started to peel after the second use and that continued for weeks, although I was not put off at all (I weirdly actually enjoyed it) because the results I was seeing made me very happy.
 My skin is now insanely soft and smooth, pores appear less visible, breakouts have subsided and there is improvement in overall tone (including hyperpigmentation), texture and clarity.

 It’s easy to see why this is such a popular ingredient when it comes to effective anti-aging skincare, although the side effects are definitely there and requires maintenance, patience and commitment to see the full benefits, which should start becoming visible after a few weeks.
 Unless you are a long time retinol user or have super resilient skin, you should expect a period of peeling, redness and sensitivity.
 It’s incredibly important to keep the rest of your routine simple, soothing and gentle until your skin gets used to the retinol and be careful to not overuse acids or other exfoliants, because it might be too much to handle all at once.
 This should work well for all skin types, just start slow, be gentle, don’t give up and as always, make sure to not skip sunscreen.